 Additionally, Measure A funds were used during the year to improve facilities and equipment for Police Officers.
-As of June

-2020, a total of 342 portable and 70 mobile radios were put into service; the Police Department office space was renovated to make more room for operations; the police records and dispatch systems were upgraded; and an additional upgrade was programmed to link the police records and dispatch systems to the Fire Department's system.
+As of June 2021, a total of 342 portable and 70 mobile radios have been put into service; the Police Department office space has been renovated to make more room for operations; the police records and dispatch systems have been upgraded; and an additional upgrade had been programmed to link the police records and dispatch systems to the Fire Department's system.